tedramli/rtl8188eu/README.md

+----- My Guide -----
+Make sure to check if the kernel-header is installed `sudo apt-get install linux-headers-$(uname -r)`

+------ From author -----
 IMPORTANT - PLEASE READ:

 Beginning on November 4, 2019, I will NO LONGER support people that have downloaded the source